H-1B Visa Benefits in 2026 | Pros and Cons, Advantages | VisaNation

 • A job offer from a U.S. company for a specialty position that requires your bachelor’s degree.

-Of course, finding an employer that has a job opening available for a position related to your educational background may not be simple, but these requirements are much easier to fulfill than the requirements for visas such as E-2, L-1, and O visa classifications.
+Of course, finding an employer that has a job opening available for a position related to your educational background may not be simple, but these requirements are much easier to fulfill than the requirements for visas such as E-2, which requires significant investment, the L-1 which requires you to be an employee for a foreign branch for at least one year in the last three before transferring to the U.S., and O visa classifications that require extraordinary ability.

 Find out about H-1B Salary Requirements.